 A national student loan default crisis is a serious matter that can place student loan borrowers in a financially disabling situation.
 This financial burden may weigh on them for years to come, with no light at the end of the tunnel.
 As of today, there is no real solution for this national crisis.

 We hope our article has shed some light on the student loan debt problem and has provided enough information so that you can make an informed decision if faced with the choice of taking out your own student loan.
+We welcome you to dive into LendEDU’s comprehensive Student Loan Default Guide for more information.
+Also, feel free to take a look at our related article titled – Can You Buy a Rental Property with Student Loan Debt?

 Ready To Build Passive Income Through Rental Real Estate?